hexbatch/shell-game/README.md

     * `shell_children` has any child shells defined under here.
 So, because there is only one top shell, it means all the other shells will be entered under the top shell shell_children, or nested further on down in other levels after that

+* There can be other sections besides the game key.
+Any new key can be added to store information.
+There are some keys used like this for the editors
+  * `colors` is a dictionary of uuids (found above) as the keys, and css colors. used to remember color preferences for the different elements and shells
+  * `tags` is a string array, and is used to fill in a tag display at the top, to help sort test scripts

 ### Pressing the Load button will parse the yaml from text and build up the objects in the javascript